aPR0T0/Eklavya-Copter-Control/README.md

  ┃ ┗ 📂launch                             # launch files
  ┃ ┃ ┗ 🗃️mav.launch                       # There are other launch files too but this is basic
- ┃ ┣ 📂models                             # files and meshes used to render the model ┣ 📂scripts                            # python programs used to run the drone
+ ┃ ┣ 📂models                             # files and meshes used to render the model ┣ 📂scripts                              # python programs used to run the drone ┃ ┣ 📂worlds                             # world files ┃ ┃ ┗ 🗃️basic.world
- ┃ ┣🗃️control_omav.py                   # controller which initializes the controller node
- ┃ ┣🗃️pid_omav.py                       # contains the pid term calculations
- ┃ ┣🗃️force_desired.py                  # gets force the copter needs from inertial frame and then trasforms it to body frame ┃ ┣🗃️moment_desired.py                 # gets moment desired in body frame using some cool quaternions ┃ ┣🗃️moment_force_allocation.py        # recieves both force and moments and blend them together smoothly ┃ ┣🗃️speed.py                          # Co-axial rotors need this for speed distribution ┃ ┗🗃️takeoff.py                        # Simple test file for rookies
- ┃ ┣ 📂worlds                             # world files
- ┃ ┃ ┗ 🗃️basic.world
  ┃ ┣ 🗃️CMakeLists.txt